noah-ing/PriceHawk/cline_docs/progress.md

 Before deploying to production:

 1. ✅ Re-enable CSRF protection for all routes as documented in `docs/development-notes.md`
+2. ✅ Set up GitHub repository with automated deployment workflow
-2. ⚠️ Run pre-deployment checks to verify all systems
+3. ⚠️ Run pre-deployment checks to verify all systems
-3. ⚠️ Create a database backup before deploying
+4. ⚠️ Create a database backup before deploying

 ## Next Phase Features